callumslatter/referencing-system/readme.md

 ## Notes

 There are a number of obvious improvements to make:
-- Increase the strictness of the settings in tsconfig.json
 - Add tests
 - Make the reference identifier a little bit more robust.
     - Currently the API requires that the references are followed immediately by a single space